East African Community: Potential expansion

-Angola

-In 2019, President Lourenço mediated the re-opening of the borders and ending hostilities between EAC neighbours Rwanda and Uganda.
-Historically, Angola has been closely involved politically with the DRC with a focus on peace and stability in the DRC.
-Angola is currently leading the Luanda process for stability in the eastern DRC under the ICGLR with EAC Partner States – Uganda and Rwanda.

-Central African Republic

-EAC partner states Burundi, DR Congo, Rwanda, and Tanzania have been involved in peace keeping missions in the Central African Republic.
-President Touadera has applauded Rwanda's support in securing peace in the country.
-With DRC in the EAC, and infrastructure developments from Pointe-Noire in the Republic of Congo to Bangui, as well as inclusion of the country into the LAPSSET project from Lamu-Juba-Bangui-Douala, this could see the mineral and resource rich country realize economic benefits.

-Congo-Brazzaville

-The Republic of Congo enjoys strong historical political, economic and cultural ties with DR Congo.
-The Republic of Congo is involved, under the International Conference on the Great Lakes Region (ICGLR), in the peace and stability efforts in eastern DR Congo together with Angola.
-Rwandan and Ugandan leaders have been meeting in Luanda with President Sassou Nguesso to support these peace efforts.
+Comoros

+In July 2023 Kenyan President William Ruto raised the idea of Comoros joining the EAC while signing an agreement for deeper bilateral cooperation between Kenya and Comoros.
+Comoros and existing member Tanzania have a maritime border.

+Djibouti

+With Somalia set to join the group in October 2023, Secretary General Peter Mathuki stated, “The vision of our leaders is to have a market of 800 million people.
+And that will be possible if we integrate all the countries in the horn of Africa and make one huge market,” hinting of the possible accession of Djibouti and Ethiopia.

 Ethiopia

 Kenyan President Uhuru Kenyatta proposed expanding the EAC to include Central, Northern, and Southern African states, such as Ethiopia.
-The potential joining of Ethiopia into the EAC would bring the population to approximately 420 million.
+The potential joining of Ethiopia into the EAC would bring the population to approximately 460 million.
 Speaking at the opening of the One Stop Border post in Moyale in 2020, Prime Minister Abiy Ahmed of Ethiopia affirmed his commitment to regional integration saying that the east African people are one people and economic integration is a key goal for the region to achieve so as to unlock its potential.
-With other horn of Africa countries like Somalia joining the EAC and the opening up of the Ethiopia's sectors such as banking and telecommunications to the private sector, being part of the EAC could soon become a priority to accelerate economic gains.
+With other horn of Africa countries like Somalia joining the EAC and the opening up of Ethiopia's sectors such as banking and telecommunications to the private sector, being part of the EAC could soon become a priority to accelerate economic gains.
+In April 2023, Secretary General Peter Mathuki suggested the EAC should consider admitting Ethiopia following Somalia's accession.
+On 8 April 2024, Ministry of EAC Arid and Semi-arid Lands and Regional Development Cabinet Secretary Peninah Malonza claimed the EAC and Ethiopia were in the final stages of negotiation for admission into the bloc.
+This was later contradicted by Ethiopian Ministry of Foreign Affairs spokesperson Nebiu Tedla who said that Ethiopia had made no request to join the EAC and that "the information is baseless."

 Malawi

 In 2010, Tanzanian officials expressed interest in inviting Malawi to join the EAC.
-Malawian Foreign Affairs Minister Etta Banda said, however, that there were no formal negotiations taking place concerning Malawian membership.
+Former Malawian Foreign Affairs Minister Etta Banda said, however, that there were no formal negotiations taking place concerning Malawian membership.

-Mozambique

-Ugandan President Yoweri Museveni in May 2022, hinted at the possibility of deploying an East African regional force to Mozambique to counter insurgency in the Northern Provinces.
-Rwanda, at the request of Mozambique, in July 2021 had sent a strong contingent to Cabo Delgabo.
-Mozambique shares cultural and historical ties with EAC Partner States.
-There is a significant Kiswahili speaking population in the country.